korandabit/profile/index.md

 ![Mark at the keys](profile_main.gif)

 ## Lecturer
 Having recently defended my dissertation, I am currently teaching introductory Psycholinguistics at the University of Wisconsin-Madison, while crafting the next step in my career.
+I was recently recognized for [my advocacy work](https://grad.wisc.edu/diversity/graduate-student-service-scholarships/) by the University of Wisconsin-Madison (see also [Deaf Advocacy](Deaf Advocacy)).

 Last fall (2021) I had the pleasure of designing and teaching a Capstone course on applied writing interventions, "Language Use as Self-Growth", in which 23 students spent an entire semester writing to themselves, administering writing interventions on each other, and analyzing which words lead to learning.